reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 export default MyChartModule;
 ```

-You can look at what's in the base class, but you don't have to if you pick up how to use the basics.
+The base class includes some basic getter/setter functions and some useful error messages if the _wrong_ data or props are passed to it.
+You can look at what's in the base class and customize those getter/setters and validations rules, but you don't have to.